-- a) for 100V or 70V line systems, with loudspeakers located up to 50 mtrs, twin conductors of 0.5sq.mm cross-sectional area. - b) for 50V line systems with loudspeakers located up to 50 mtrs, twin conductors of 0.75 sq.mm cross-sectional area. - c) for 4 ohm systems, twin conductors of 1.0 sq.mm cross sectional area and the loudspeakers should be no more than 30 mtrs from the amplifier.
+- A for 100V or 70V line systems, with loudspeakers located up to 50 mtrs, twin conductors of 0.75sq.mm cross-sectional area - B for 50V line systems with loudspeakers located up to 50 mtrs, twin conductors of 1.0 sq.mm cross-sectional area. - C for 20V line or 4 ohm systems, twin conductors of 1.0 sq.mm cross sectional area and the loudspeakers should be no more than 25 mtrs from the amplifier.